General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Proofs of the Rate Lifting Theorems and

-Since this linear lower bound is convex, its also a lower bound on the convex envelope $h$.
-Setting $x=x_i$, equality holds with this linear lower bound.
-Thus $f(x_i) = h(x_i)$ and $g_i$ is also a subgradient of $h$ at $x_i$.
+Since this linear lower bound is convex, it is also a lower bound on the convex envelope $h$.
+Setting $x=\bar x$, equality holds with this linear lower bound.
+Thus $f(\bar x) = h(\bar x)$ and $g(\bar x)$ is also a subgradient of $h$ at $\bar x$.